Azure/azure-webpubsub/docs/specs/5-server-sdk-design-spec.md

 SDK is to provide an easy way for customers to use our service, we'd like the SDK to:
 1. Cover the end-to-end workflow of our service (there is a complete story to share)
 2. Straight-forward and easy to use
-3. SDK can later support WebSocket protocol with user having least effort to apply
+3. SDK can later support WebSocket protocol with user having least effort to apply, and with the least confusion

 ## JavaScript SDK Design
 <a name="js"></a>